-The House Republican Conference and the Office of Congresswoman Cathy McMorris Rodgers, a Republican leadership office, is looking for fall interns.
-Responsibilities in the Conference office include coordinating and setting up for events, conferences, and meetings; managing the front office; and many administrative duties.
-There are also opportunities to work with the Communications, Coalitions, and Policy teams on various projects.
-Additionally, these interns will work in the Chair’s personal office, which represents her district in Eastern Washington.
-Here, interns will interact with constituents through phone calls, mail, tours, and processing flag requests.
+The Office of Congresswoman Cathy McMorris Rodgers is looking for spring and summer interns.
 Applicants should be detail-oriented and friendly, as well as be able to successfully multitask in a fast-paced, professional environment.
 Strong written and oral communication skills, as well as strong customer service skills, are required.
-This position is unpaid.
+This is a paid position.
 Washington State ties are a plus, but not required.
-Please direct any questions to firstname.lastname@example.org.
+Please direct any questions to email@example.com.

 Summer-long internships are available in Olympia.
 Opportunities include marketing and media internships as well as through the Legacy Washington program.
 For more information, follow the link or check out the site of the SOS.

 All across the state intern opportunities are available for the upcoming election!
 An essential objective of this internship will be learning the skills necessary for grassroots campaigning.
 College credit is available.
-Check out the party’s employment and internship application here.
+To apply send a resume and cover letter to firstname.lastname@example.org.

 - Alternatives to Violence of the Palouse, Pullman